Mare Acidalium quadrangle

-Origin of name
+Etymology

 Mare Acidalium (Acidalian Sea) is the name of a telescopic albedo feature located at 45° N and 330° E on Mars.
 The feature was named for a well or fountain in Boeotia, Greece.
 According to classical tradition, it is a location where Venus and the Graces bathed.
 The name was approved by the International Astronomical Union (IAU) in 1958.

 Physiography and geology

-The quadrangle contains many interesting features, including gullies and possible shorelines of an ancient northern ocean.
-Some areas are densely layered.
+The quadrangle contains many features, including gullies and possible shorelines of an ancient northern ocean.
 The boundary between the southern highlands and the northern lowlands lies in Mare Acidalium.
 The "Face on Mars", of great interest to the general public, is located near 40.8 degrees north and 9.6 degrees west, in an area called Cydonia.
-When Mars Global Surveyor examined it with high resolution, the face turned out to just be an eroded mesa.
-Mare Acidalium contains the Kasei Valles system of canyons.
-This huge system is 300 miles wide in some places—Earth's Grand Canyon is only 18 miles wide.
+Mare Acidalium also contains the Kasei Valles system of canyons.

-Gullies

-The HiRISE image below of Acidalia Colles shows gullies in the northern hemisphere.
-Gullies occur on steep slopes, especially craters.
-Gullies are believed to be relatively young because they have few, if any craters, and they lie on top of sand dunes which are themselves young.
-Usually, each gully has an alcove, channel, and apron.
-Although many ideas have been put forward to explain them, the most popular involve liquid water either coming from an aquifer or left over from old glaciers.

-Gullies on crater wall The bright apron is a bit unusual.

-Gully on crater wall The bright apron is a bit unusual.

-Acidalia Colles Gullies and other features, as seen by HiRISE.
-The scale bar is 1,000 meters long.

-Context for next image of Bamberg crater.
-Box shows where the next image came from.
-This is a CTX image from Mars Reconnaissance Orbiter.

-Gullies and massive flow of material, as seen by HiRISE under HiWish program.
-Gullies are enlarged in next two images.
-Location is Bamberg crater.